-Another way to see the most popular Prague places to visit and Prague must see spots like Old Town and Prague Castle is take a night tour.
+Another way to see the most popular Prague attractions like Old Town and Prague Castle is take a night tour.

 The tour is 3 hours long and takes you through Old Town and Prague Castle without the crowds.

-Besides all of the Prague must see spots and most popular Prague places to visit mostly in Old Town and New Town, there is an entire city to explore.
-We spent alot of our time finding what to see in Prague without the crowds over two months.
+Besides all of what to see in Prague in Old Town and New Town, there is an entire city to explore.
+We spent a lot of our time finding what to see in Prague without the crowds over two months.

 Here are some neighborhoods we suggest not only for where to stay in Prague but to visit to skip some crowds and experience other beautiful neighborhoods of the city.

-You can also find more information on these places in our guide for where to go and best things to do in Prague.
+You can also find more information on these places in our guide for best things to do in Prague.

 A little removed from the popular Prague places to visit in Prague 1 & 2, Vrsovice is located in Prague 10 and is a quiet neighborhood full of gorgeous bourgeoisie style buildings, cafes, bars, parks to hang out at and restaurants.